-- A complete protein source contains all nine essential amino acids, all of which you can access by adding Bulletproof Energy Collagen Protein to your stack.
-This keto-friendly supplement contains the eight essential amino acids found in collagen, plus added tryptophan, and can be easily mixed into a shake or nutritious smoothie.
+- Complete protein sources contain all nine essential amino acids.
+An example of a complete protein supplement is Bulletproof Energy Collagen Protein.
+This keto-friendly supplement contains the eight essential amino acids found in collagen, plus added tryptophan.

-- While animal products provide your body with the building blocks it needs, those who follow a vegan diet need sources of complete proteins, too.
-You can access these nutrients in certain plant foods.
+- While animal products provide your body with the building blocks it needs, vegans needs sources of complete proteins, too.
+You can access these nutrients in certain combinations of plant foods.

 - Incomplete protein sources are also important to your well-being, and can provide skin, hair, nail and joint support.

-What is a complete protein, exactly?
-Most people immediately think of chicken breast, steak, protein shakes, or maybe even eggs.
-While these are all common protein sources consumed by everyone—from work-from-home parents to active bodybuilders—there are so many other ways to obtain this critical macronutrient.
+What are complete proteins?
+Most people immediately think of chicken breast, steak, protein shakes or even eggs.
+While these are all common protein sources, there are so many other ways to get this critical macronutrient.

 Still, one fact remains: Not all proteins are created equal.

-Although animal products like those mentioned above contain all nine essential amino acids, nuts (including almonds and cashews) and seeds (like sunflower and pumpkin seeds) do not.
-As a result, they cannot be categorized as complete protein examples.
+Most animal products contain all nine essential amino acids, but nuts (including almonds and cashews) and seeds (like sunflower and pumpkin seeds) do not.
+As a result, they are not examples of complete proteins.

-The concept of complete protein isn’t just a trendy term thrown around the health and fitness community.
-Your body actually needs essential amino acids in complete protein sources in order to grow and repair tissue.
+The concept of complete proteins isn’t just a trendy health and fitness term.
+Your body needs essential amino acids in complete protein sources to grow and repair tissue.

-If your new year, new you goal includes unleashing your limitless potential, it’s time to get to know more about complete protein sources and how they can support your wellness goals.
+If you’re looking to increase your daily protein intake, it’s time to learn more about complete protein sources.
+Discover their benefits and how they can support your wellness goals.

 - Essential amino acids: Such as histidine, isoleucine, lysine and tryptophan.